Code-Institute-Submissions/premierleague/README.md

 Manchester City did not participate in the Premier League during the 1999/00 (2000) and 2001/02 (2002) seasons, where they played in the lower division of English football.
 Representing this information on the dashboard didn't prove as straightforward.
 Although this did not pose a problem for many of the charts, it did however cause a great deal of concern with the **Position Chart**.

-Entering '0' as **all** of the values for the effected years when generating the data meant their position for those years would also be set at '0'.
+Entering '0' as **all** of the values for the effected years on the csv file when generating the data meant their position for those years would also be set at '0'.
 This gave a false illusion on the **Position Chart** where their *line* was even higher than those teams who not only participated in the Premier League, but those who won the competition, finished runners-up and so forth.

 In order to solve this problem, a custom JavaScript function was created in an attempt to omit any values not in between '1' and '20' and return *false*, however this method proved fruitless and did not change the chart properties: